 Think about decorations.

-If you are having a party theme, then the decorations will normally be chosen around the theme. if you aren't going for a theme then you can be a bit more flexible.
+If you are having a party theme, then the party decorations will normally be chosen around the theme.
+If you aren't going for a theme then you can be a bit more flexible.
 And there is nothing wrong with pulling out last year's decorations or borrowing from friends!
-Making & Choosing Party Decorations.
+Try Making Your Own Party Decorations.

 Think about the invitations.